Our CPAC grants support community programming offered across Cincinnati.

 From Westside to Eastside, and North to South, Cincinnati Parks are being activated by members of active CPACs.
 Our grants support their family-friendly, accessible programs, which include outdoor movie nights, litter clean ups, silent discos, and more!

 Mt.
 Echo Park Advisory Council, Mt.
-Storm Park – Several community groups have come together to sponsor this year’s Riverfest West celebration which coincides with city’s Riverfest celebration.
+Storm Park – Continue the city's Riverfest Celebration on September 3 with Riverfest West.
 The overlook at Mt.
-Echo Park offers a great view of the fireworks.
-This will be great family event including activities and entertainment for the kids.
+Echo Park offers a great view of the city and the fireworks.
+This is a family event, including activities and entertainment for the kids.

 Mt.
 Storm Park Advisory Council, Mt.
 Storm Park – Save the date for August 15 from 7-9 pm for Mt.
 Storm's annual Shakespeare in the Park event.
 For their fifth annual event, the Cincinnati Shakespeare Company will perform Comedy of Errors on the back terrace of the pavilion with seating on the lawn below.

 Olden View Park Advisory Council, Price Hill – Enjoy a kids' concert at Olden View Park on July 2nd.
 This event is presented in partnership with East Price Hill Improvement Association.

 Rapid Run Park Advisory Council, Price Hill – Head to Rapid Run for their fan-favorite canoeing event on June 30 and August 4 from 6-8pm.
 Then join them on July 7 from 6-8pm with the CSO Music Lab, My Cincinnati, and "Build your own game" workshop.
 On July 14 from 6-8, this group will host creative crafts for the Goose Game and fun outdoor activities.
 My Nose Turns Red youth circus will perform at Rapid Run on July 21 from 6-8pm.